juliannemosca/texa/README.md

 # texa
-A draft for how to make a text adventure game:
+A draft for how to make a text adventure game.

+Here's what there is so far:

 ```
 user=> (load-file "/path/to/texa.clj")